-If you have any questions or concerns throughout the pilot mentoring program, please email aitpm.ypn.qld@gmail.com as per recent guidance.
-The QLD YPN Committee will keep in contact with both the mentor and mentee throughout the program.
+If you have any questions or concerns throughout the Mentoring Program, please email aitpm.ypn.qld@gmail.com as per recent guidance.
+The Program convenors will keep in contact with both the mentor and mentee throughout the program.

 ACKNOWLEDGEMENTS

 We would like to acknowledge the Planning Institute Australia (PIA) Mentoring Program Handbook in shaping the structure and content of these guidelines.